matine/spiral-workshop/readme.md

 ### Add your own text content

 * Find the text in the HTML which will be wrapped in `<p>` and `<h2>` tags, and replace with your own content.
 So this should be the heading, text and copyright text.
+* You should also change the title of the page (which appears on the tab of the browser window).
+This is wrapped in a `<title>` tag near the top of the index.html.

 ### Add your own font